 While some health concerns in some patients respond to exclusively “natural” treatment, like diet changes, I often rely on a number of tools – including drugs – to help people manage chronic health conditions.
 Nutrition, lifestyle medicine, nutraceuticals, botanical medicine and probiotics are my tools but that doesn’t mean I turn a blind eye to pharmaceuticals.
 I know when they are needed and advise my patients accordingly.

-Various self proclaimed “natural health” gurus and entrepreneurs in the wellness space will tell you all kinds of quackery – like “all drugs are bad” and that you shouldn’t put synthetic chemicals and “toxins” in your body – but I’m calling BS on that!
+Various self proclaimed “natural health” gurus, influencers and entrepreneurs in the wellness space will tell you all kinds of quackery – like “drugs are bad” and that you shouldn’t put synthetic chemicals and “toxins” in your body – but I’m calling BS on that!
 Vitamin, mineral, natural, pharmaceutical, botanical, broccoli – everything is a chemical!
 And every chemical is toxic above a certain dose, even water.
 And probably broccoli, too.
 The dose makes the poison.

 Natural substances are not universally better or safer.
 Some of the most toxic substances are totally natural, like botulinum toxin and cyanide.
 Guess what else is natural?
 Viruses that kill millions of people.
 Nature can be pretty gnarly.

 The idea that natural medicines are always better or safer is rooted in the appeal to nature fallacy, the basis for the bias many folks share.
 But natural treatments are not without risk.
 Herbal medicines, vitamins and minerals can cause adverse effects.
 Some herbal medicines are extremely toxic if not prepared and administered properly.
 Too much iron or vitamin D is definitely toxic!
 Other wellness trends like excessive dietary restriction and cutting out entire food groups is harmful to your physical and mental health – not to mention your social life..